 On December 21, 2020, ImmunityBio, Inc. (formerly known as NantKwest, Inc.) ("ImmunityBio"), NantCell, and Nectarine Merger Sub, Inc., a wholly owned subsidiary of ImmunityBio, entered into an Agreement and Plan of Merger, which was completed on March 9, 2021 (the "Merger").
 The newly merged entity is majority owned by entities controlled by Dr. Soon-Shiong, Chairman and Chief Executive Officer of the Company.
-On March 4, 2021, prior to the Merger, NantCell awarded restricted stock units to its employees and employees, including certain NantHealth employees of Immunity Bio, which vest over defined service periods, subject to completion of a liquidity event.
+On March 4, 2021, prior to the Merger, NantCell awarded restricted stock units to its employees, including certain NantHealth employees working on behalf of ImmunityBio, which vest over defined service periods, subject to completion of a liquidity event.
 At the effective time of the Merger on March 9, 2021, the performance condition was met and each share of common stock of NantCell that was issued and outstanding immediately prior to the Merger was automatically converted into the right to receive as consideration newly issued common shares of ImmunityBio.
 The Company accounts for these awards as compensation cost at its estimated fair value over the vesting period with a corresponding credit to equity to reflect a capital contribution from, or on behalf of, the common controlling entity, to the extent that those services provided by its employees associated with these awards benefit NantHealth.
 The fair value is dependent on management's estimate of the benefit to NantHealth.
 The higher the estimate of benefit to the Company, the higher the fair value of compensation cost.
-The compensation cost attributed to NantHealth associated with these awards was \$22 for the three months ended March 31, 2022.
+The compensation cost attributed to NantHealth associated with these awards was \$13 and \$35 for the three and six months ended June 30, 2022, respectively.